rallyos/subalogue/README.md

 ```

 ### Run the server
 Build and run the docker containers, the most friendly way is through `docker-compose up`
+The web container runs [Reflex](https://github.com/cespare/reflex) on startup, so the binary will be rebuilt and started again, on every file change.

 #### Development
 ##### Database changes